20 Dec Scar Management after Plastic Surgery

 How to Reduce Plastic Surgery Scars

-Scarring is a natural and unavoidable consequence of the body’s healing process following any surgical intervention, including aesthetic plastic surgery procedures.
-While no scar can be completely eliminated, Dr. Guy Watts uses different techniques both during the operation and postoperatively to ensure scars are as less visible as possible.
+Scarring is an unavoidable consequence of the body’s healing process following any surgical intervention, including aesthetic plastic surgery procedures.
+While no scar can be completely eliminated, Dr. Guy Watts uses different techniques both during the operation and postoperatively to make sure scar visibility is as low as possible.

 Take our quiz, and find out if you are you ready for surgery?